7 Ways to Build a Positive Company Culture with a Remote Team

 You want a work situation where all your employees know each other beyond their names and like each other.
 Ensure that everyone’s role is clearly identified and understood, including yours.
 Get the older workers in on the onboarding process; allow them to connect organically with the new team members.

-Many remote workers feel lonely even while working for huge corporations.
+Many remote workers feel lonely even while working for huge corporations (in fact, there are some alarming remote working statistics available).
 The solution here is to foster a company culture that prioritizes a sense of community through active and healthy communication and collaboration.

 2. Be all about your company’s mission and values.